x0tiger/FSWD/Basics-Web/readme.md

-### notes ف بعض الحاجات الخفيفه المهم ,, والباقي ف الفايل How website to work
+### Notes in some of the important light needs, and the rest is in File How to work website